nocturn9x/BotBase/README.md

 - `/whisper ID msg`: Send `msg` to a specific user given its ID.
 HTML and markdown formatting supported
 - `/update ID`: Updates the user's info in the database, if they've changed
 - `/busy`: Sets your admin status as busy/not busy to silence/unsilence support requests to you
-- `/userbyname`: Same as `getuser`, but takes an username (without the @) as input.
+- `/userbyname`: Same as `getuser`, but takes an username (case-insentive, with or without the @) as input.
 Note that if the database contains multiple users with the same username, due to old data for instance, only the first entry is returned

 ### Plugins - Antiflood